This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Risks and Safety

 Critics of homeopathy cite the extremely low doses of substances used in the remedies as a reason why it cannot or should not work to cure any illnesses or relieve symptoms.
-Some believe there is a placebo effect at work that makes people feel better when they use homeopathy.
+Some believe a placebo effect at work makes people feel better when they use homeopathy.

 While the risks are limited, you should look for a trained and certified homeopathic practitioner to get treatment for your child with cerebral palsy.
-And, before you do try it, make sure you speak with your pediatrician or other doctors who treat your child to find out if there are any reasons you should not try homeopathy.
+And, before you do try it, make sure you speak with the health care providers who treat your child to find out if there are any reasons you should not try homeopathy.

-Homeopathy has its critics but it also has its proponents.
+Homeopathy has its critics, but it also has its proponents.
 Large-scale studies that prove it is an effective type of treatment are limited, but case studies are not.
 There is plenty of anecdotal evidence and studies of individuals that show this type of medicine can benefit patients.